immersve/immersve-docs/docs/guides/issue-a-virtual-card.md

 - Initiate the web3 transaction clicking the `Write` button
 - Confirm the transaction in the web3 wallet and pay the gas fees

-## Order a Card
+## Create a card

-With the funds locked in the smart contract, it's now time to order a card.
+With the funds locked in the smart contract, it's now time to create a card.

-Call the [order a card](/api-reference/order-card) operation to request Immersve to generate a card.
+Call the [create a card](/api-reference/create-a-card) operation to request Immersve to generate a card.

-The returned card data returned in response to a [order a card](/api-reference/order-card) request includes only truncated or masked sensitive data.
+The returned card data returned in response to a [create a card](/api-reference/create-a-card) request includes only truncated or masked sensitive data.
 Single-use virtual cards are activated and ready to use by default.

 ## Issue a Card

-Having created an virtual card via the [order a card](/api-reference/order-card) operation, you are in a position to be able to obtain the sensitive card details to be presented to the cardholder.
+Having created an virtual card via the [create a card](/api-reference/create-a-card) operation, you are in a position to be able to obtain the sensitive card details to be presented to the cardholder.

 There are two steps in this process;